jpignata/blog/articles/futures.md

 ### Service Oriented Design

 A practical example of why concurrency is important and where a pattern like this might apply is within service oriented systems.
-As we begin to break down our monolithic applications into services and daemons, within a web request we may need to make some number of remote service calls in order to render a page of content.
+As we continue to break down our monolithic applications into services and daemons, within a web request we may need to make some number of remote service calls in order to render a page of content.
 A user might be authenticated via a user service, the page's